khanyezi/Business-plan/Khanyezi.md

 #### Public:
 **NSFAS Student loans – Financial aid**:
-* Interest rate: 80% of prime rate
+* Interest rate: 80% of prime rate.
 (not really competitors, but rather possible partners) They offer student loans to means tested and good academic performance.
 We could help them improve their model and attract investors to be able to offer more students funding.